microspaze/FFImageLoading.Maui/README.md

 ## Release Notes

+## 1.1.0

+1.Fix Windows Application start up crash when DispatcherQueue in MainThreadDispatcher is null.

 ## 1.0.9

 1.Fix Local file images do not appear when DownsampleToViewSize is set to true (Thanks Reported by https://github.com/CraigTenn)